 If you love to run and are interested in cross country when you get to Parkview, come join cross country club!

 Girls on the Run

 Intramurals is an extracurricular program offered by Gwinnett County middle schools to students.
 Trickum offers several options each year from which students may choose.
-There is no charge for intramurals, but parents must be able to pick up their child by 5:15 if they wish to participate.
+There is no charge for intramurals.
 Most options meet once per week after school with the focus being on fun and exercise.

-The volleyball program at Trickum Middle School offers the opportunity for all students to learn beginner skills or advance their intermediate skills with the practice team.
-We also offer girls the opportunity to compete against other Gwinnett County middle schools on our competition team.
-There are two competition teams, an A team and a B team, and the players for each team are chosen through an evaluation process that takes place at the end of March.
+The volleyball program at Trickum Middle School offers the opportunity for all students to learn beginner skills or advance their intermediate skills with the volleyball club that runs in the Spring.
+We also offer girls the opportunity to compete against other Gwinnett County middle schools on our competition team in the fall.
+There are two competition teams, an A team and a B team, and the players for each team are chosen through an evaluation process that takes place prior to the fall season.
 Along with volleyball skills, these opportunities help prepare players for high school volleyball as well as teaching them skills in teamwork, responsibility and good sportsmanship.